deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Our register is zeroed out.
 We can now load whatever we want into EAX now.

-Now we execute the logical `AND` instructions and the `push eax` instruction, to get the value on the stack.
+Now we execute the bitwise `AND` instructions and the `push eax` instruction, to get the value on the stack.
 Our stack, as you remember, is aligned so that the top points to where our shellcode will execute!
 Scrolling down, we see that we have got our instruction on the stack, in little endian format (compare this value to the last line of the `calc.exe` shellcode):

 <img src="{{ site.url }}{{ site.baseurl }}/images/28.png" alt="">

 We step through the rest of the instructions.
-After doing that, you can scroll down to see our shellcode has successfully been stored on top of our aligned stack (`0012F3F0` is the aligned stack pointer we used.) and we will be able to execute our shellcode if we step through until we hit our first  logical `XOR` instruction!
+After doing that, you can scroll down to see our shellcode has successfully been stored on top of our aligned stack (`0012F3F0` is the aligned stack pointer we used.) and we will be able to execute our shellcode if we step through until we hit our first bitwise `XOR` instruction!

 <img src="{{ site.url }}{{ site.baseurl }}/images/xor.png" alt="">